Homotopy Theory for C^{*}-algebras: Abstract Homotopy Theory

 The following is the motivating example. \begin{ex} For any model category $\M$, the full subcategory $\M_{f}$ consisting of the fibrant objects in $\M$ is naturally a category of fibrant objects, by restricting the weak equivalences and the fibrations to $\M_{f}$.

 In particular, if $\Top$ denote the category of compactly generated weakly Hausdorff topological spaces and continuous maps, then \begin{enumerate} \item $\Top$, homotopy equivalences, Hurewicz fibrations; \item $\Top$, weak homotopy equivalences, Serre fibrations; \end{enumerate} are examples of categories of fibrant objects.
+In this paper, we only consider the latter one.

 A more algebraic example is the following: let $R$ be a ring and let $\cat{Ch}(R)$ denote the category of chain complexes of left $R$-modules and chain maps.
 Then \begin{enumerate} \item[(3)] $\cat{Ch}(R)$, quasi-isomorphisms, degreewise epimorphisms \end{enumerate} is a category of fibrant objects.
 In these three examples, all objects are fibrant i.e. $\M_{f} = \M$. \end{ex}